Photo of Spotify on a smartphone in a car

 Apple's answer to the car infotainment system, CarPlay is powered by your iPhone and replaces the car's system with one that looks like iOS.
 This makes it familiar and easy for Apple fans to navigate, and among the limited selection of apps deemed safe to use while driving, you will find Spotify.

-Providing the app is installed on your phone and logged into, you can tap the app in CarPlay and access all of your playlists as normal.
+Providing the app is installed on your phone and logged in; you can tap the app in CarPlay and access all of your playlists as normal.

 CarPlay in most cars requires a USB connection with your iPhone, although some newer vehicles offer wireless CarPlay.
-This is of course convenient, but will drain your phone battery if used for long periods of time.
+This is, of course, convenient, but it will drain your phone battery if used for long periods of time.
 Pick up a car with a Qi wireless phone charger, and you can enjoy the best of both worlds.

 Android Auto

-Photo of Android Auto car systemAndroid Auto is available on over 400 new carsGoogle
+Photo of Android Auto car systemAndroid Auto isperiodsver 400 new carsGoogle

 Google's answer to CarPlay, Android Auto is powered by your USB-connected smartphone and replaces the car's infotainment system with one reminiscent of Android.
 Spotify can be used here just as it can with CarPlay; Android Auto runs on all Android phones running version 5.0 Lollipop and later.

-Over 400 models of car now offer both Apple CarPlay and Android Auto — either as standard or as an optional extra — and several aftermarket head units also work with both systems, so you can bring Spotify to an older car that way, too.
+Over 400 car models now offer both Apple CarPlay and Android Auto — either as standard or as an optional extra — and several aftermarket head units also work with both systems so that you can bring Spotify to an older car that way, too.

 Bluetooth or USB